 Community Pharmacists in the Isle of Wight are helping patients to manage their recovery once discharged from hospital, providing home visits and guidance for use of medicines.
 This assistance significantly helps reduce the risk of readmission to hospital.

-Here you can find the first issue of ‘Talking Point,’ published in September 2015 which Pharmacy Voice has created as a series of publications to share best practice in community pharmacy.
+Here you can find all issues of ‘Talking Point,’ which Pharmacy Voice has created as a series of publications to share best practice in community pharmacy.
 Developed with the sponsorship of Pfizer Healthy Partnerships (PHP), the publication is targeted at commissioners and those working in the community pharmacy sector aiming to inspire both audiences by outlining successful programmes, initiatives and individuals in the sector across England.